KF-Art/icewm-personal-tunning/README.md

 	sudo xbps-install --repository binpkgs xed-2.8.4_1 xed-common-2.8.4_1 xed-doc-2.8.4_1 xapps-common-2.0.7_1

-If you want, delete the Gedit package (this is not included on automated script, because this is your decision):
+If you want, delete the Gedit package.
+The automated script doesn't remove Gedit, in case Xed fails in the future.

 	sudo xbps-remove -R gedit